 "Home Occupation.
-Any activity intended to produce income that is carried on within a dwelling[,] unit, accessory structure to a dwelling[,] unit, or on a zoning lot used principally for [dwelling] residential purposes.
+Any activity intended to produce income that is carried on within a dwelling[-] unit, accessory structure to a dwelling[-] unit, or on a zoning lot used principally for [dwelling] residential purposes.
 Home occupations include the use of any residential premise as a base for an off-premise, income-producing activity."

 "Hospital.
 [An institution primarily for in-patient, intensive, medical or surgical care.
 It may also include facilities for any one or more of the following: extended care, intermediate care and/or out-patient care, medical offices, living facilities for staff, research and educational facilities, and related services and activities for operation of these facilities.]
 An institution providing primarily in-patient, intensive, medical, or surgical care, including emergency care services.
-The term includes facilities for extended care, intermediate care and out-patient care, living facilities for staff, research and educational facilities, doctor offices, and any administrative offices necessary for the operation of the facility."
+The term includes facilities for extended care, intermediate care and out-patient care, living facilities for staff, research and educational facilities, doctor offices, and any administrative offices necessary for the operation of the facility.
+See also general medical services."

 "Hotel.
 A building [or group of buildings containing lodging or dwelling units, or both, offering transient accommodations, and a lobby, clerk's desk, or counter with 24-hour clerk service, and facilities for registration and keeping of records relating to hotel guests.
-A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such restaurants, shops, meeting rooms, or recreational and entertainment facilities.] or buildings, or a portion of a building or buildings, containing guest rooms that are offered and used for the provision of overnight accommodations to transient guests.
+A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such restaurants, shops, meeting rooms, or recreational and entertainment facilities.] or buildings, or a portion of a building or buildings, containing guest rooms that are offered and used for the provision of transient accommodations to transient occupants.
+A hotel must include a lobby or 24-hour front desk and facilities used to provide housekeeping services to guests.
 The term includes activities, facilities, and services that are traditionally and customarily provided for the benefit and convenience of hotel guests.
-The term does not include transient vacation units, bed and breakfast homes, and timeshares.
+The term does not include transient vacation units, bed and breakfast homes, and timeshares."